mouton0815/aggregate-event-duality/README.md

 In contrast to [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), the consumer does not need to read the entire event stream.
-It can bootstrap from the aggregate and keep itself up-to-date by applying subsequent changes.
+It can bootstrap from the aggregates and keep itself up-to-date by applying subsequent changes.
 Older events can be deleted, avoiding storage bottlenecks and potential GDPR violations.

 The event stream can be transported by any messaging system such as [ActiveMQ](https://activemq.apache.org).